0xcrypto2024/erc-8004-poc/README.md

 *   **Result**: Spam disputes are costly (Challenger pays), and malicious agents are punished (Agent pays).
 Honest behavior is profitable.

 ### 4. Task Submission (Commitment)
-Agents perform work off-chain and submit a **hash** of the result to `AgentValidationRegistry` along with a fee.
+Agents perform work off‑chain and submit a **hash** of the result to `AgentValidationRegistry` along with a fee.
 *   `submitTask(agentId, taskHash) payable`

 ### 5. Validation
-Validators verify the off-chain work against the committed hash.
-If correct, they validate it on-chain and claim the fee.
+Validators verify the off‑chain work against the committed hash.
+If correct, they validate it on‑chain and claim the fee.
 *   `validateTask(taskId, isValid)`

 ### 5. Reputation
 Users leave reviews for agents in `AgentReputationRegistry`, building a trust score over time.

+---

 ## Project Structure